orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 | Rust 1.86.0                     | Fully supported                       |                                    |
 | Rust-9999 (1.89.0-nightly)      | Partially supported                   |                                    |

-* GCC 13 is recommended for ROCm 6.2 when using pyTorch, TensorFlow, AI/ML.
+* GCC 13 is recommended for ROCm 6.2 when using pyTorch, TensorFlow, AI/ML, Blender.
 * GCC 12 is recommended for CUDA 11.8 when using pyTorch, TensorFlow, AI/ML.
+* GCC 14 is recommended for CUDA 12.8 when using Blender.
+* The entire @world needs to be built with the same GCC version to avoid build time symbol version problems for GPU support.
 * Clang 18 is recommended as fallback.
 * Vendored Clang 21 is only supported on Chromium.
 * rust-bin 9999 is recommended for SSP and as default.